The 'hawker interns' selling prawn mee: Choosing the hawker life over the tried and tested route

 YOUNG AND INEXPERIENCED, BUT PASSIONATE

-Of the seven who applied, Anson said Joanne and Kheng Yee fit his requirements the best: young, passionate and completely new to the hawker trade.
+Of the seven who applied, Anson said Joanne and Kheng Yee fit his requirements the best.
+They were young, passionate and completely new to the hawker trade.
 And indeed, the two, who met while they were studying in the polytechnic, recalled bonding over a shared interest in F&B even as students.

 “And besides, we both love to eat.”